Disputed Yet Rarely Visited Paradise

 Three signs—two on the outskirts of Jarbidge, Nevada and one near our trailhead for a weeklong wilderness trip-illustrate the infamy of disputed but rarely visited Jarbidge Wilderness.

-- Mahoney Guard Station—built by a sheep operation and occupied by the Forest Service after the area became forest reserve at turn of 20th century to curb overgrazing by thousands of unregulated sheep.
+- Mahoney Guard Station: Built by a sheep operation, the Forest Service occupied it after the area became forest reserve at the turn of the 20th century to curb overgrazing by thousands of unregulated sheep.
 Gold was discovered soon after the Forest Service arrived and ramshackle cabins built on federal forest land (later deeded to landholders) became the mining town of Jarbidge.

-- A giant shovel—with the label “no more roadless”—commemorating the Shovel Brigade, protestors who descended on the area 20 years ago to reopen a disputed section of road into the Jarbidge Wilderness closed by the Forest Service.
+- A giant shovel: The label “no more roadless” commemorates the Shovel Brigade, protestors who descended on the area 20 years ago to reopen South Canyon Road, a short section of road into the Jarbidge Wilderness closed by the Forest Service.

-- Green rectangular sign—proclaiming “2477 Road Maintained by Elko County” a few miles beyond Jarbidge, where South Canyon Road turns off from the main road south to Elko (a total 104-mile drive of gravel county and paved state roads).
-This legally inaccurate sign represents an unresolved court dispute over who owns this little-used spur of road to the Jarbidge Wilderness.
-(Rest of the legal story below).
+- A green rectangular sign: “2477 Road Maintained by Elko County.”
+This sign, a few miles south of Jarbidge, marks the turnoff for South Canyon Road.
+The main road continues southwest to Elko, a 104-mile drive on gravel and paved state roads.
+The sign is legally inaccurate (rest of the story below) and represents an unresolved court dispute over who owns the road—which inspired the above Shovel Brigade protest.

-Waist-deep wildflowers, unusual associations of four forest species, surprisingly good trails, and solitude marked our second visit to the remote Jarbidge Wilderness in northeastern Nevada; our first was in early July 1991.
+Waist-deep wildflowers, unusual associations of four tree species, surprisingly good trails, and solitude marked our second visit to the remote Jarbidge Wilderness in northeastern Nevada; our first was in July 1991.

-Jarbidge is a wet oasis in the dry Great Basin.
-Unlike most of Nevada and Central Idaho, the Jarbidge received ample snowfall in 2020.
+Jarbidge is an oasis in the dry Great Basin.
+Unlike most of Nevada and Central Idaho, Jarbidge received ample snowfall in 2020.
 A Jarbidge River gauging station (see LINKS below) recorded less than 15 cubic feet per second (cfs) during our late July 2020 trip with fairly easy crossings.
-Crossings would have been more difficult in early July when the station recorded above average flows.
-Online data was not available for our 1991 trip; but flow less than 30 cfs probably corresponds to safe river crossings.

 Elk—first reintroduced in 1990 and reported to number about 1,300 today—were seen in large numbers on our last visit but not on this one.

-Visit statistics: 6 days, 62 miles, at 1.8 mph, and 475 feet per mile average elevation change.
+Visit statistics: 6 days, 62 miles, at 1.8 mph, and averaged 475 feet per mile of elevation change.